alwaysdata/documentation/content/accounts/create-an-account/index.en.md

 +++
-title = "How to create an account" menuTitle = "Create an account" layout = "howto" weight = 10 tags = ["account"]
+title = "How to create an account" linkTitle = "Create an account" layout = "howto" weight = 10 tags = ["account"]